rafamrslima/100days-codeup/log.md

 ### Day 88/100
 Crowdfunding web3 project -> today I refactored the events listener to remove duplicate code and create a unified function to handle the events.

+### Day 89/100
+Crowdfunding web3 project -> today I created a listener for the withdraw events in the backend and I refactored some database tables.